CU-DSI-Scholars/site-source/content/post/2019-09-30-call-for-student-applications-dsi-dfg-scholars-fall-2019.md

 + September 30, 2019
     + [DSI -> Students] Call for applications is sent to students and application website goes live.
-+ October 7, 2019
++ October 21, 2019
     + [Students -> DSI] Student applications due.
     + [DSI -> Faculty] Applications shared with faculty/center/lab.
-+ October 14, 2019 (expected)
++ November14, 2019 (expected)
     + [Faculty -> DSI] Information of identified Scholars due to DSI.
     + [Faculty -> Student] Email offers of the internship will be sent to students.

 {{< alert info>}}
-Click [here](/page/faq2010) for a list of frequently asked questions.
+Click [here](/page/faq2019) for a list of frequently asked questions.
 We will be constantly updating this list based on inquries we receive.
 {{< /alert >}}

 Please email questions to <dsi-scholars@columbia.edu>.